 Introduction to the exposure triangle

-When I explained to you the path that the light follows through the camera, I mentioned three key parameters: aperture, shutter speed and sensitivity (generally referred to as ISO).
+When I explained to you the path that the light follows through the camera, I mentioned 3 key parameters: aperture, shutter speed and ISO.

 Together they form the well-known exposure triangle.

 Once you master the exposure triangle, you will dominate your camera (and even the world!).